SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. mod-property:: implementor

-    A string giving the implementor of a module, defining the meaning of custom status values, custom properties and custom accessibles.
-The implementor must be globally unique, for example 'sinq.psi.ch'.
+    A string giving the implementor of a module, defining the meaning of custom status values, custom properties and custom parameters/commands.
+The implementor must be globally unique, for example ``"sinq.psi.ch"``.
 This may be achieved by including a domain name, but it does not need to be a registered name, and other means of assuring a global unique name are also possible.